Promptlink’s Broadband CPE Testing and Network Monitoring Product Support Plan

-Customers under a current software support contract receive support for all user activities associated with the software.
-This includes training, troubleshooting and remote access to all system components covered by the support contract.
+Customers under a current software support contract receive technical support for all user activities associated with the software.
+This includes training, troubleshooting and remote troubleshooting for all system components covered by the support contract.

-Support work is initiated by live online chat or by emailing
+Support work is initiated by live online chat, filling out our web support form or by emailing

 The Promptlink ticketing system combines standard functions of operations centers with software support desks.
 It features automated methods for routing and dispatching tickets so that processing of specific types of tickets is done by the appropriate support personnel.
 For example, general networking issues are routed to network engineers while software bugs go to software developers and application engineers.

 Software bug tracking is initially entered into the main ticketing system, and is then migrated to our Bug Tracking System.
 This allows us to maintain customer service related to the operations ticketing system, while also maintaining software configuration control using the bug tracking system.
 Also, software bugs are simply handled by a different process than that used for resolving network issues, so we use a different ticketing process.